Shaharyar-developer/open-ot/packages/transport-http-sse/README.md

 # @open-ot/transport-http-sse

-HTTP + Server-Sent Events (SSE) transport adapter for OpenOT.
-Ideal for serverless environments where long-lived WebSocket connections are not available.
+A Server-Sent Events (SSE) transport adapter for OpenOT, with support for hybrid polling.

 ## Installation